- How it Works

 August 8, 2017

-A recent survey by the Wilmer Eye Institute at Johns Hopkins University showed the top three diseases Americans fear the most are Alzheimer’s, blindness, and cancer.
-Sadly, 50,000 people in the U.S. lose their sight every year, yet nearly half of eye diseases are treatable or preventable.
-Whether you are suffering from presbyopia (age-related farsightedness) or a more serious age-related eye condition, knowledge is key.
+A recent survey revealed that the top three diseases Americans fear the most are Alzheimer’s, blindness, and cancer.
+Sadly, 50,000 people in the U.S. lose their sight every year.
+Nearly half of eye diseases are treatable or preventable with proper eye care.
+Whether you are suffering from presbyopia, (age-related farsightedness) or a more serious age-related eye condition, knowledge is key.
 Recognizing the possible signs of eye disease, following simple tips, and regular eye exams are important elements of good eye care as you age.

-Age-related macular degeneration (AMD), is a leading cause of vision loss in Americans age 50 and older.
-Side vision is not affected, but it is difficult to conduct daily tasks like driving or reading because the disease impairs central vision.
+It is a leading cause of vision loss in Americans age 50 and older.
+Peripheral vision is not affected.
+It is difficult to conduct daily tasks like driving or reading because the disease impairs central vision.
 About 80% of people with AMD have the dry form, which is easier to treat.
 In wet AMD, vessels may leak blood or other fluids, causing scarring of the macula and more rapid vision loss.

 Tips: The AREDS trial found a supplement containing 500 mg vitamin C, 400 IUs vitamin E, 15 mg beta-carotene, 80 mg zinc (zinc oxide), and 2 mg copper (cupric oxide) reduced the risk of AMD-related vision loss.
 Supplements are widely available and recommended to slow disease progression.

 Eat a healthy diet with plenty of leafy greens, whole grains, fruits, vegetables, and fish rich in omega-3 fatty acids.

 They are the most common cause of vision loss in people age 40 and older, affecting an estimated 65 million individuals across the globe, according to the Laser Eye Surgery Hub.
 A cataract is a clouding of the natural eye lens, which sits behind the iris and pupil.
 During surgery, the clouded lens is replaced with an intraocular lens (IOL).
 Currently, there are several different lens options to choose from, some of which can correct other vision issues.
 More than 3 million cataract surgeries are performed in the U.S. every year and the success rate is 98%, but there is a small risk of retinal detachment and a serious eye infection called endophthalmitis.